quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part24_Linear_Value-fu.md

 The difference arises because while both MDPs generate the same sequence of observable states (A followed by 0, then a series of B's and 1's), they treat states differently.
 The first MDP treats BandBas distinct states with separate value functions.
 In contrast, the second MDP combines these into one state, leading to different approximations in their value functions.

 For example:
-- In the first MDP, if \(v = 0\), there is no error.
+- In the first MDP, if $v = 0$, there is no error.
 - In the second MDP, combining states results in errors of 1 for both B and Bstates, even though the observable data remains identical. x??

 ---
 #### Probability Distribution Over Data Trajectories
-Background context: The text mentions that knowing a probability distribution \(P\) over data trajectories does not provide full knowledge of an MDP.
+Background context: The text mentions that knowing a probability distribution $P$ over data trajectories does not provide full knowledge of an MDP.
 While it fully characterizes the statistics of the data, additional information is required to determine specific value functions.

 :p How can we differentiate between two MDPs with identical observable data?
 ??x